EldenSim/udp_ftp_stateless/README.md

 -   `FTP_MODE`: send / recv (sets programme into respective mode)
 -   `LOCAL_ADDRESS`: Valid IPv4 address (local machine's IPv4 address)
 -   `FOREIGN_ADDRESS`: Valid IPv4 address (receiving machine's IPv4 address)
+    Features to be added:
 -   `SENDING_DIR`: Directory for files to be sent
--   `RECEIVING_DIRECTORY`: Directory for final files to be written after processing
+-   `RECEIVING_DIRECTORY`: Directory for final files to be written after processing Now sending and receiving directory is the default `sending_dir` and `receiving_dir`

 ```
 MTU=9000